Playing AAU or Club BasketballBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 In retrospect, three was probably enough as usually by the time of the fourth tournament, the kids and parents were pretty "burned-out" and the thought of going away for another weekend (travel, hotel, etc), lost it's initial excitement and appeal.

-Once again, I think it has to be fun for the player, not something that he/she is forced to do or feels compelled to do.
+Once again, I think it has to be fun for the player, not something that he/she feels compelled to do.
 See this article, "Are We Pushing Our Young Athletes Too Fast".

 I have seen good players turn away from the game, because they simply "got sick of it"... too much time, commitment and pressure, and not enough time just "being a kid".
 So there are advantages and disadvantages, and you as the parent know your own child better than anyone else.